 I stepped into the elevator with a middle aged woman and three men, one of which held the door for me and offered to press my floor.
 I thanked him for his good manners.
 One by one, the men got off at their respective floors.
 When the elevator reached mine, it was just myself and the woman in the back.
 I noticed she had a cane and was leaning into the wall staring at the floors lighting up overhead.
 As the doors opened, I picked up the hem of my dress and started to step out.
 What I heard next shocked me.
 “Wear a bra!!” she angrily blurted out.
 It took me a second to process what she said.
 As I turned back around to confront this unprovoked insult, she pressed the button to close the elevator door in my face.

-I was shaken and for the rest of my day, I tried to comprehend what had triggered this woman’s body shaming of a complete stranger.
+I was shaken and for the rest of my day, I tried to comprehend what had triggered this woman to body shame a complete stranger.
 The universe’s attempts to make good on the event by showering me with random compliments about the dress or my body did nothing to take the edge off her insult.
 Its sting stayed with me long into my commute home in the evening.
-I looked at the sea of faces sitting across from me and wondered were these people also thinking shameful things about myself or each other?
+I looked at the sea of faces sitting across from me and wondered were these people also passing judgment on me?
 What is it that provokes us to shame each other?

 I have written about the topic of bullying before in previous posts.
 Females choose a more social form of aggression as their preferred method of taking others down a few notches.
-Body shaming falls under this method.
+Body shaming is just one tactic.
 This form of relational bullying is usually rooted in deep issues of self esteem.
-It is used to maintain status, weed out competition and provide a means of addressing fear and jealousy.
+It is used to maintain status, weed out competition, and provide a means of addressing fear and jealousy.
 Was this the reason for the middle aged woman’s verbal bomb?
 Targeting me because I presented a mirror to her of what she wasn’t and subsequently taking me down in order to alleviate her own insecurities?
-Then another thought hit me – if women like her are doing this to each other well into middle age, what hope do our little girls have of building a healthy self image and learning to be “girls’ girls”?
+Then another thought hit me – if women like her are doing this to each other well into middle age, what hope do our little girls have of building a healthy self image and learning to be “girls’ girls?”